holoviz/panel/doc/tutorials/basic/caching.md

 ## Understand the Load

-To understand why caching can be helpful and how to apply it its important to understand how a Panel application executes code.
+To understand why caching can be helpful and how to apply it, its important to understand how a Panel application executes code.

 Create a file `external_module.py` containing the code below: